 - 1-Up: In the form of underpants!

-- This gets worse when you lose a life or start a level, because you will always start off with zero spatulas.
+- Critical Annoyance: A constant beeping sound will play when you have no golden spatulas.
+This gets worse when you lose a life or start a level, because you will always start off with zero spatulas.

-- Easing Into the Adventure: The first chapter of the game has SpongeBob collecting ingredients to make a sandwich by exploring parts of his hometown, Bikini Bottom.
-The levels have a rather simple, Super Mario Bros.
-1 layout by having the levels go from left to right with no exploring upwards or downwards.
+- Easing into the Adventure: The first chapter of the game has SpongeBob collecting ingredients to make a sandwich by exploring parts of his hometown, Bikini Bottom.
+The levels have a rather simple, Super Mario Bros. layout by having the levels go from left to right with no exploring upwards or downwards.
 But the second chapter suddenly throws you into unknown territory outside of Bikini Bottom and the levels become bigger and more complex, almost dungeon-like.

 - Excuse Plot: The story revolves around getting a birthday present for Patrick.